Zimbabwe to Zanzibar - 16 days

 Saturday.
 Welcome to Zimbabwe.
-Upon arrival at Victoria Falls Airport you will be met and transferred to Victoria Falls Rest Camp.
+Upon arrival at Victoria Falls Airport you will be met and transferred to Shearwater Explorer Village.
 There will be a meeting at 17.00hrs today.
 Day 2 is a free day to explore the town, visit the mighty Victoria Falls or participate in a myriad of optional excursions.
 At 1700m wide and around 100m high, Victoria Falls is one of the most memorable sights on this African safari.

 Overnight: Victoria Falls